chassing/linux-sysadmin-interview-questions/README.md

 * Search for "my konfu is the best" in all *.py files.
 * Replace the occurrence of "my konfu is the best" with "I'm a linux jedi master" in all *.txt files.
 * :interrobang: more on files ... cut, tr, awk ...
-* Test port 443 on a machine with IP address X.X.X.X is reachable.
+* Test if port 443 on a machine with IP address X.X.X.X is reachable.
 * Get http://myinternal.webserver.local/test.html via telnet.
 * How to send an email without a mail client, just on the command line?
 * Write a get_prim python/perl/bash/pseudo script.